prody/ProDy/doc/getprody.rst

 Required Software
 ===============================================================================

-* `Python`_ 2.6 or 2.7 (for Windows, choose a 32bit installer that is supported
+* `Python`_ 2.6 or later (for Windows, choose a 32bit installer that is
-  by NumPy and ProDy packages)
+  supported by NumPy and ProDy packages)
 * `NumPy`_ 1.4+

 When compiling from source, on Linux for example, you will need a C compiler